dvdmarchetti/unimib-mdcs-cholesky-decomposition-for-sparse-linear-system/cpp/README.md

 In both cases the binaries will be placed in the corresponding subfolder inside `build`.

 ### Usage
-Before the actual execution, make sure to put the mtx files in the matrix folder.
-If you want to skip a matrix file for a particular execution, prefix the filename with an underscore(`_`).
+Before the actual execution, make sure to convert the mat files in the matlab folder to mtx with the given script.
+If you want to skip a matrix file for a particular execution, move it in any subfolder.

 To run the program:
 ```sh